Timothy-Dylan/Timothy-Dylan/README.md

 ## Hi there 👋 Its me, Mario

-I'm a human, obviously.
-I do "kuttetikken".
-I'm often called jr. My daily doing is "kuttetikken" and trying to think of something stupid to do.
+I'm a human, I type code as a hobby and i'm enjoying it.
+Currently most of my time coding is done on FiveM and creating custom resources for the platform.

 If you visit this.
 Great job!
 Most of my things are private 😘